popcorncafe/.github/profile/README.md

-# Popcorncafe
+# Popcorncafe - Coffee Network Solution

-**Popcorncafe** is a pet project of a fictional coffee network presented in the form of repositories related to the backend, frontend, and client application.
+Welcome to Popcorncafe, a ready-made solution for a fictional coffee network designed to handle high loads.
+This README serves as an overview of the project's architecture.
+For detailed descriptions and setup instructions, please refer to each specific repository.

+## Project Overview

-## Backend
+### Backend

-The **Popcorncafe** backend consists of a group of microservices written in Java and utilizing the Spring Framework.
-These microservices use the following technologies:

-- **Spring Boot**: for creating standalone microservices.
-- **Spring Cloud**: for implementing shared infrastructure.
+Our backend is organized within a monorepository and includes a group of microservices.
+These services can be categorized into two main components:

+#### Environment:
-- **Spring Cloud Config**: for centralized configuration management.
+- **config-server**: Manages configuration settings.
-- **Spring Cloud Netflix (Eureka)**: for service discovery and registration.
-- **Spring Cloud Gateway**: for request management and routing.
+- **discovery-service**: Enables service discovery.
+- **gateway-service**: Acts as a gateway for external requests.

+#### Services:
+- **employee-service**: Handles employee-related operations.
+- **client-service**: Manages customer interactions.
+- **store-service**: Facilitates store operations.

+**Technology Stack**:
+- Language: Java
+- Frameworks: Spring Boot, Spring Cloud, Spring Cloud Config, Spring Cloud Netflix (Eureka), Spring Cloud Gateway, and others.
-Each microservice interacts with its own PostgreSQL database.
+- Databases: Each service interacts with its dedicated PostgreSQL database.
+- Data Caching: Redis is employed for caching frequently requested data.
+- Continuous Integration and Continuous Deployment (CI/CD): We've set up CI/CD using GitHub Actions.
+With each tagged release, our pipeline runs tests, builds, and publishes Docker images for each microservice.
+- Production Deployment: In production, we utilize Kubernetes to orchestrate the services.

 <!--
 ![Java](https://github.com/popcorncafe/.github/blob/main/images/logo/java-logo.png?raw=true)
 ![Spting Boot](https://github.com/popcorncafe/.github/blob/main/images/logo/spring-logo.png?raw=true)